charif1031/Modern-Ecommerce-Platforms/README.md

 # Software and Tools Used

-1. Laragon: Laragon is utilized as our local development environment, providing a convenient platform for building and testing the Boo Shop E-Commerce Website before deployment.
+1. Laragon: Laragon is utilized as our local development environment, providing a convenient platform for building and testing the Shark E-Commerce Website before deployment.

 2. WordPress: WordPress serves as the primary content management system (CMS) for our website, offering a flexible and user-friendly environment for managing web content.